Your data agent exported 50,000 customer records. To where?

 Frequently asked questions

-How do guardrails prevent SQL injection from data agents?
+How do guardrails block injection-shaped queries from data agents?

 How do record limits work with paginated queries?